 Special Educational Needs (SEN)

-AFF is also monitoring how this process is working and we would like to hear your feedback and experiences.
+AFF is monitoring how you are supported through this and we would like to hear your feedback and experiences.

 Registering your child’s SEN/SEND